 Instructions

-Make the caramelised pickled onion as per the recipe.
+Make the caramelised pickled onion as per the recipe linked in the notes below.
 I like to chop it prior to caramelising for this dip.
 Once cooked to your liking, set aside to cool.

 Combine the mayonnaise and dairy of choice, stirring or whisking until smooth.
 If you use the cream cheese option, you will need to ensure it is completely room temperature and use hand beaters to combine.